 What is the bodywork like?

-You might say bodywork is a minor issue; scrapes, dings, and missing moldings will affect the value but won’t affect how it drives.
+You might say bodywork is a minor issue; scrapes, dings, and missing mouldings will affect the value, but not how it drives.
 However, if your vehicle suffers from corrosion, I’m talking bubbles of rust in the panels, then I’d say there’s a very good chance the chassis, underpinnings, and exhaust system are also affected by corrosion.

 Chassis corrosion changes everything; this type of vehicle isn’t worth fixing.
 Corrosion is too expensive to repair and will only cost you money in the future.
 In addition, chassis corrosion is a safety issue.